-Dandruff is a common chronic scalp condition marked by flaking of the skin on your scalp.
-Although dandruff isn't contagious and is rarely serious, it can be embarrassing and sometimes difficult to treat.
+Dandruff is a common chronic scalp condition marked by flaking of the

 The good news is that dandruff usually can be controlled.
 Mild cases of dandruff may need nothing more than daily shampooing with a gentle cleanser.
 More stubborn cases of dandruff often respond to medicated shampoos.